Eucalyptus aggregata 'Black Gum'

 Status: Evergreen Tree

 Origin: endemic to Australia.
-It was first described by Deane and Joseph Maiden in 1900. (southeast Australia - New South Wales and Central Victoria, not including Tasmania)
+It was first described by Deane and Joseph Maiden in 1900. (southeast Australia - New South Wales and Central Victoria, not including Tasmania).
+See also its cousin E. rodwayi.

 Why we like this variety:-